i18next/next-i18next/README.md

 ## Notes

+### Vercel and Netlify

+These services are not able to directly locate the path of your translations and requires additional configuration.
+If you are facing issues using `serverSideTranslations` then setting `config.localePath` to use `path.resolve` should resolve this.
+An example can be [found here](https://github.com/isaachinman/next-i18next/issues/1552#issuecomment-981156476).

 ### Docker

 For Docker deployment, note that if you use the `Dockerfile` from [Next.js docs](https://nextjs.org/docs/deployment#docker-image) do not forget to copy `next.config.js` and `next-i18next.config.js` into the Docker image.